santifa/hfts/Measures.md

 in such cases an overview about the types for the used entities has to be known.
 These types are extracted from the DBpedia using a simple SPARQL query.

-The used nif predicate is the already present `itsrdf:taClassRef`.
+The used nif predicate is the already present `itsrdf:taClassRef` (en).

 ### Ambiguity